BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_2__keyboard_bindings_and_turning_the_turtle.md

 Step 1.
 A good habit to get into with any coding is to regularly save versions of your code as you make changes as this allows you to either re-use code for other programs or roll back to a working version if something goes wrong.
 So click File --> Save As and save the file as kbgame2

 Step 2.
-We need to set keyboard bindings that tell the computer that when I push a certain key to call a certain function.
+We need to set keyboard bindings that tell the computer that when you push a certain key to call a certain function.
 For this to work we need to set the computer to listen for keyboard strokes by typing:
 ```python
 speed = 1
 # Set keyboard binding